rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 <!-- TODO image of coffee maker -->

-Coffeemakers should be able to:
+A coffeemaker should be able to:
 * Boil water
 * Grind beans
 * Brew coffee
 * Froth milk

-We need to support multiple types of coffeemakers, so we extract an Interface (see fig 1).
+The system needs to support different types of coffeemakers, so we extract an Interface (see fig 1).
 <!-- TODO show header interface -->

+This interface contains the public methods a coffeemaker should implement, a typical Header Interface.
 I was used to applying Interfaces this way, for instance to adhere to the [Dependency Inversion Principle](https://stackify.com/dependency-inversion-principle/).
 Recently though, I have learned about using Interfaces to define (and abstract) roles in systems, with the so-called *Role Interface*.

 ## A different view with the Role Interface

-- What is a role to begin with?
-- Interface describing a role an object can play
+A Role Interface abstracts and defines a specific role objects can fulfill in a system.
-- Consumer driven contracts
-- Example of traditional "header interface" vs role interface
-- Object is not its role
-- Aids in testability / mocking
-- No implementation needed to finish the consumer
+The language construct is exactly the same, the difference resides in the semantics.
+As we've seen a Header Interface abstracts the entire public behaviour of some object, whereas a Role Interface only abstracts some cohesive methods belonging to a role.

+Fundamental to this type of interface is the difference between objects and roles.
+A role does not have to be fulfilled by a single object, nor does an object have to fulfill just one role.
+This shifts the interface more towards a specific interaction a consumer and supplier have, which bears resemblance of Consumer Driven Contracts.

+Sounds a bit fuzzy right?
+Let's revisit our coffeemaker example.
+Previously we extracted one interface (CoffeeMaker, fig 1), defining all public behaviour.
+If we adapt this to Role Interfaces we end up with the following:

+* Boiler
+* BeanGrinder
+* Brewer
+* Frother

 ## Disadvantages of the Role Interface